 Items of property, plant & equipment costing \$2,000 or more are recognised as assets and the cost of utilising assets is expensed (depreciated) over their useful lives.
-Items of property, plant & equipment costing less than \$2,000 are expensed direct to the income statement (other than where they form part of a group of similar items which are significant in total).
+Items of property, plant & equipment costing less than \$2,000 are expensed direct to the Statement of profit or loss and other comprehensive income (other than where they form part of a group of similar items which are significant in total).